NJBLAGA/Zop_Quiz_Game/README.md

 Several test cases were run in order to get a more indepth spread of possible inputs.

 The first test case was using inputs of "a","b","c" and "d".

-Results below:
+**Results below:**

 ![Test Results - Data - Test Case 1](./doc/img/../../docs/img/correct_answer_testing_case_1_results.png)

- A second test case was run in which empty inputs were entered such as " ".Results below:
+ A second test case was run in which empty inputs were entered such as " ".

+**Results below:**

 ![Test Results - Data - Test Case 2](./doc/img/../../docs/img/correct_answer_testing_case_2_results.png)

  The third test case was using inputs of "1","2","3" and "4".

-Results below:
+**Results below:**

 ![Test Results - Data - Test Case 2](./doc/img/../../docs/img/correct_answer_testing_case_3_results.png)